SiroSala/Scikit-Learn-Cheat-Sheet/content/90days/Day8_Topic.md

 - **🛠️ Implementing Model Deployment with Scikit-Learn**: Practiced saving and loading models, creating a Flask API, and testing the deployment process.
 - **📈 Example Project: Deploying a Scikit-Learn Model as an API**: Developed a complete deployment pipeline for a Random Forest Regressor model to predict housing prices, demonstrating real-world applicability.

-This structured approach ensures that you build a strong foundation in model deployment, enabling you to take your machine learning models from development to production seamlessly.
-Continue experimenting with the provided code examples, and don't hesitate to explore additional resources to deepen your understanding.

-**Happy Learning! 🎉**